miniman13/videngwiki/definitions/general.md

 Manufacturer of computer graphics generators.
 Name is often used as a generic reference to computer graphics.
 See also [Aston](#Aston), [CG](#CG), [Lower Thirds](#Lower_Thirds)

+## Converter
+Anything that processes and changes at least one of the following about a signal (but no limited to): formats, framerates, standards, color spaces, dynamic ranges, and resolutions.
+Typically hardware.

 ## DA
 A Distribution Amplifier accepts a single input signal and provides the same signal to multple isolated outputs.